 - 1. The licence holder must declare the provision of any wood burning stoves (or similar) for both indoor and outdoor use for guest use for fire, smoke and carbon monoxide safety and nuisance measures. - 2.
-The licence holder must ensure: - that provision is included and taken account of as part of the fire risk assessment. - to check what local regulations are in place for the type of stove (or similar) and the type of fuel to be burned. - the stove and fuel comply with the regulations. - that there is no smoke nuisance caused by the activities - fuels are stored safely - the provision of information on safe use / risks are provided to guests. - For smoke control areas reference should be made to DEFRA exempt appliances and authorised fuels in Scotland.
+The licence holder must take reasonable steps to: - check what local regulations are in place for the type of stove (or similar) and the type of fuel to be burned. - check the stove and fuel comply with the regulations. - check that there is no smoke nuisance caused by the activities - ensure fuels are stored safely - provide information on safe use / risks to guests. - Ensure that for smoke control areas reference should be made to DEFRA exempt appliances and authorised fuels in Scotland.